leo-bauer/personal_website2/data.md

 ### Published Datasets

-* Non-State Actors in Armed Conflict Dataset Update

-This dataset is the update of the Non-State Actor Data (NSA) by Cunningham, Gleditsch and Salehyan.
-We updated all variables that record information on rebel characteristics for dyads active between 2012 and 2024.
-The up

-Cite as:

 * [Mediation in Self-Determination Disputes Dataset](https://doi.org/10.7910/DVN/SA4KYD){:target="_blank"}{:rel="noopener noreferrer"}

 Th Mediation in Self-Determination Disputes Dataset (MSDD) provides original mediation event data for a global sample of self-determination disputes between 1991 and 2015, both during and outside of civil conflict.
 We record three types of mediation events: bilateral mediation with only one side of the dispute and a mediator present, direct mediation with both sides and a mediator present as well as shuttle diplomacy.
 We sampled disputes randomly and the MSDD contains 1,285 mediation events for 51 disputes spanning 1,131 dispute-years.
 The MSDD allows us to test theoretical expectations about the use of mediation to prevent civil war.